richardsonlima/equinix-k8s-deployer/README.md

 > **_NOTE:_**  We're using the get-vm-ip.sh script to obtain the KVM virtual machines IP addresses.
 These should be used to generate a hosts.yml file indicating what should be installed where.

-### 11. Make life easy by letting kubespray it copy an admin.conf to a host directory which after cluster created it should be used as ~/.kube/config:
+### 11. Let kubespray it copy an admin.conf to a host directory which after cluster created it should be used as ~/.kube/config:
 ```bash
 echo '  vars:' >>  inventory/mycluster/hosts.yml
 echo '    kubeconfig_localhost: true' >>  inventory/mycluster/hosts.yml